SOM-Research/MFMLOps/README.md

 # MFMLOps
-a framework for modeling ML-based software development processes.
+A framework for modeling ML-based software development processes.